LWO to BlenderHow to UseFile InformationFile FeaturesHow it WorksFAQOther LWO ToolsLatest News

 to

-Our free and fast tool will convert most 3D mesh or LWO (LightWave Object File) model files to a standard BLEND (Blender) file that can then be edited further in most popular 3D editing packages such as Blender or 3D printed without any further processing.
-Our conversion tool can also batch convert multiple LWO files; up to 25 files at a time can be converted.
+Our free and fast tool will convert your 3D LWO (LightWave Object File) model files to a standard Blender file that can then be edited further in most popular 3D editing packages or 3D printed without any further processing.
+Our conversion tool can also batch convert multiple LWO files; up to 200 files at a time can be converted.

 To convert your LWO file, click the Upload button above and select the file to convert.
-Once selected, the file will be converted to a BLEND file and will be ready for download shortly afterwards.
-For more information about the LWO to BLEND conversion process, see the conversion information section below.
+Once selected, the file will be converted to a Blender file and will be ready for download shortly afterwards.
+For more information about the LWO to Blender conversion process, see the conversion information section below.

-How to Convert your LWO to BLEND Online?
+How to Convert your LWO to Blender Online?

-Here are two simple steps to convert your LWO to BLEND.
+Here are two simple steps to convert your LWO to Blender.

 Click the "Upload a LWO File" button and select a LWO to upload.
 The maximum file size is 100MB.

-Click the download link once completed to receive your BLEND file.
+Click the download link once completed to receive your Blender file.

 ExtensionLWO